SualpDnc/EconomateApp-SwiftUI-firebase-geminiAI/README.md

-A home economics application utilizing Firebase and Gemini API for comprehensive backend and data processing capabilities.
-In this project, Firebase is leveraged for secure authentication.
-The Gemini API is integrated for Image Processing: Advanced OCR (Optical Character Recognition) to scan and analyze market receipts.
-The application is built with a focus on MVVM architecture and clean coding principles, showcasing advanced integration of Firebase services and external APIs within a Swift environment.
+This application is designed to provide comprehensive home economics management, leveraging advanced technologies for data processing and secure authentication.
+Built with Swift, the app utilizes Firebase for authentication and integrates the Gemini API for advanced image processing capabilities, specifically Optical Character Recognition (OCR) to scan and analyze market receipts.

+####How It Works
+OCR Processing: The Gemini API scans market receipts and returns JSON data with extracted text.
+Data Transmission: The JSON data from Gemini is sent to the backend server.
+Backend Processing: The backend processes the JSON data to extract product information and calculate profit/loss.
+Data Retrieval: The application retrieves the processed product list and profit/loss details from the backend for display to the user.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/01eda218-d694-4c32-bff1-c7dcfe2dd6b7" alt="Image 1" width="200"/>